 8. Neill Ross

 There is not a lot a photographer can do with just a plain white background.
 Yet, Neill Ross aces not just the single-tone backdrop but also the costumes that fill up the visual color palette.

 And just when you thought this technique was the only one he had mastered, Ross goes a step further and experiments with concrete set ups, bright outdoors and wet staircases.
 The result is an extraordinary gallery for us to see, experience and take back with us.

 Trust Gavin Macqueen to capture landscapes, streets and portraits with equal flair.
 It doesn’t surprise us that he is able to amalgamate all of these formats to produce sublime fashion photographs.

 And just when you thought Macqueen was done mastering every art form there is, he captivates us with his vintage fashion photography.
-A young woman with a retro hairdo, dressed in faux-fur coat or another muse in a polka dotted dress, sipping tea from fine China bone, almost reminds us of a gripping Mad Men episode, teleporting us back to the good times.
+A young woman with a retro hairdo, dressed in a faux-fur coat or another muse in a polka-dotted dress, sipping tea from fine China bone, almost reminds us of a gripping Mad Men episode, teleporting us back to the good times.

 10. Ross Dunlop

 What is common between Zebra prints, dotted hosiery, neon-colored jackets, and plaid suits?
 They have all been stunningly documented by digital and film photographer Ross Dunlop.

 His muses, often clicked in mid-wide close-ups, stare right into the camera, yet one can notice the minute details in the garments and accessories.
 Dunlop has also successfully managed to make noir photography to his favor, a feat in itself.
 Devoid of any color, his black and white images still reveal so much about the clothes, props, fabric, and texture in his awe-inspiring visual fashion gallery.